 The number of sessions you will need depends on a lot of things.
 How many areas do you want to treat?
 How many CoolSculpting machines does the practice have?
 Does the area have a lot of stubborn fat or not very much?
 Are you doing full body sculpting or just hitting one small area?
-All of these can factor into the number of sessions required, and of course the final answer will be given after you meet with your doctor and determine what your goals are.
-At Pittman, we have two CoolSculpting machines, which allows us to to do something called DualSculpting.
+All of these can factor into the number of sessions required, and of course, the final answer will be given after you meet with your doctor and determine what your goals are.
+At Pittman, we have two CoolSculpting machines, which allows us to do something called DualSculpting.
 This means procedures can be done in half the time and with fewer sessions.

 4. Am I a Candidate for CoolSculpting?